 Avista is a company limited by guarantee not having a share capital (CLG) under Part 18 of the Companies Act 2014.
-The address of its registered office is St. Vincent's Centre, Navan Road, Ash town, Dublin 7.
+The address of its registered office is St. Vincent's Centre, Navan Road, Ashtown, Dublin 7.
 The Companies Registration Number is 527694; the Charities Regulator Number is 20084035, and the Charity Number is CHY21097.
-The company's operations and its principal activities are set out in the Trustee's Report (incorporating the Directors' Report).
+The company's operations and its principal activities are set out in the Trustee's Report (incorporating the Directors' Report on page 3.